thisisbud/bankly/tasks/05_unskip-the-test.md

 **Why are we asking you to do this?**

-- Understanding how test work - especially in regards to when something _feels_ like it should work isn't is a really valuable debugging skill.
+- Understanding how tests work - especially when something _feels_ like it _should work_ but _doesn't_ is a valuable debugging skill.
 - Being able to pick up where someone left off is important.